 If you have leftover avocado, mash the remaining fruit, add 1/2 teaspoon lemon or lime juice per half of mashed avocado and store in an airtight container.
 Lay plastic wrap directly on the surface of the mixture before putting on the lid.
-Stored this way, mashed avocado should be fine for up to two days.
+Stored this way, mashed avocado can keep for two days.

 Unripe or hard avocados will ripen at room temperature in about 3 to 6 days.
-To speed up the process, place several avocados together in a paper bag.
-You can add a tomato if you would like to encourage even faster ripening.
+To speed the process, place several avocados together in a paper bag.
+You can add a tomato to encourage even faster ripening.

 Cut the avocado lengthwise around the seed.
 Twist the halves in opposite directions to separate them.
 Carefully slip a spoon between the seed and the fruit and work the seed out.
 Or you can use a sharp chef's knife to carefully whack the seed so that the knife is solidly stuck in it, and then pull the seed out.
 Slip a spoon between the skin and the fruit and scoop away from the peel.

 When many of us think avocado we immediately think guacamole!
-True, avocado is the essential ingredient in this creamy concoction but that's not all it's good for.
-It is delicious on its own, sprinkled with a little fresh lemon or lime juice, or in the myriad recipes that call for its creamy green flesh.
-Avocado is great for soups, salads, pizza, on the grill, in sandwiches, with eggs and so on ...
+True, avocado is the essential ingredient in this creamy dip but that's not the only way to eat it.
+Avocado is delicious eaten on its own, sprinkled with fresh lemon or lime juice.
+It is also a tasty addition to soups, salads, pizza, tacos, sandwiches and eggs dishes.

-- Avocado and eggs are perfect partners for omelettes or frittatas or when paired in breakfast wraps.
+- Avocado and eggs are perfect partners for omelettes, frittatas and breakfast egg wraps.

 - Sprinkle diced avocado over scrambled eggs instead of cheese.

-- Try the recipe for an Avocado Smoothie.
+- Try this recipe for an Avocado Smoothie.

-- Spread mashed avocado on whole wheat toast or bagels instead of butter or margarine.
+- Spread mashed avocado on whole grain toast instead of butter or margarine.

-- Include avocado in your green or fruit salad.
+- Toss diced avocado in a leafy green or black bean salad.

 - Top soups with diced avocado.

-- Avocado and seafood such as crabmeat ans shrimp, make a delicious sandwich filling or salad topping.
+- Avocado and crabmeat or shrimp, make a delicious sandwich filling or salad topping.
 Try this recipe!

 - Serve grilled avocado with feta cheese on pizza instead of pepperoni and mozzarella cheese.
 Try this delicous recipe.